The following are descriptions of the available scholarships from the San Angelo Area Foundation:

 San Angelo A&M University Mothers' Club Scholarship Fund

 Endowed scholarship fund established by members of the San Angelo A&M University Mothers' Club for students who are graduates of high school in the Concho Valley who are admitted to or attending Texas A&M University.

 Endowed scholarship fund established by members of the San Angelo A&M Club for students from the Concho Valley who have been accepted or currently are attending Texas A&M University.

 Established by members of the San Angelo Rotary Club to exemplify the Rotarian credo of "Service above self."
 Awarded to "at-risk" graduates who plan to attend any accredited college, university, or community college.

 Established by the San Angelo Schools Foundation from fundraisers and teacher payroll contributions.
 Awarded to students who will graduate from either San Angelo Central or Lake View high schools.

 Fannie DeHoyos Sanchez Memorial Scholarship Fund

 Endowed scholarship established by the family of Fannie DeHoyos Sanchez to honor her memory.
 Fannie was a faithful servant to our Lord Jesus Christ.
 She devoted twenty-four years of her life as a secretary in the Catholic Church of Ozona, Texas.
 Fannie continues to give to others even after her death through this scholarship fund.
-A scholarship will be awarded each year in her name to a graduating senior of Ozona High School who will be attending an accredited college or university.
+A scholarship will be awarded each year in her name to a graduating senior of Ozona High School.

 Van Shahan Engineering Scholarship Fund